thyronea/ai1Health/README.txt

 All In 1 Health: A robust electronic health system

 To Do:
-- Patients: Delete
 - Patient chart
+- Patient registration from main page (Unassigned)
 - Document: Create "My Files" and separate from "Shared Files"
 - Save reports in PDF
-- Send email confirmation when account is deleted
+- Send email confirmation when admin account is deleted
 - Dark Mode

 Regular User: